Fellowship and Funding Opportunities

 Click here for a list of common questions and answers typical for prospective graduate students and applicants.

 Domestic & Permanent Resident Applicants

 Students attend North Dakota State University from all over the United States.
 Here you’ll find information about how to apply, where to find funding and fellowships, tuition and fees, dates and deadlines, and frequently asked questions.

 International students from more than 80 countries attend North Dakota State University.
-On this page, you’ll find information about how to apply, English language test score requirements, tuition and fees and funding.
-You’ll also learn more about our intensive English language program, dates and deadlines and frequently asked questions.
+On this page, you’ll find information about how to apply; English language test score requirements; tuition, fees and funding; dates and deadlines; and frequently asked questions.

 Many people choose our certificate programs or enroll as a non-degree seeking student to earn an extra credential for their career or to brush up on skills.
 On this page, you’ll find information about applying to NDSU Graduate School for a certificate program or for non-degree seeking status.

 Life at NDSU

 Whether you’re new to the campus community or have been a resident for years, this page will provide information about life as a student at North Dakota State University.

 NDSU is a public university located on the eastern edge of North Dakota in Fargo, the state's largest community.
 With its sister city, Moorhead, Minn., directly across the Red River, Fargo forms one of the largest metropolitan centers between Minneapolis and Seattle.